pyconau/pycon-australia-education-seminar/2018/proposal.md

 Assuming that the 2018 conference once again includes a tutorial day on Thursday, we'd like to organise a formal teacher training workshop for that day (in collaboration with the Australian Computing Academy).

+The exact details of such a workshop (including whether or not it would actually be run at the conference tutorial venue, or in another location as an associated event) would be figured out closer to the conference.

 Financial Aid
 -------------